Five 9s Availability: What Does It Mean?

 Understanding the Availability Ecosystem

 A Lifewire report pointed out that availability is fairly simple and straightforward from a system perspective.
-However, the issue becomes much more complicated when organizations have to deal with networks.
+However, the issue becomes 5much more complicated when organizations have to deal with networks.
 With so many interconnected infrastructure elements in place, networks include more points of failure and require adherence to incredibly strict standards for management, maintenance and resiliency to offer high levels of availability.

 Consider this issue within today's cloud configurations.
 For a cloud service to be available, vendors must maintain uptime among servers, storage machines, internal data center networks, interconnects between facilities, and WAN systems.
 Maintaining five nines reliability means ensuring that, across all of these inter-dependent parts of the configuration, downtime is kept to around five minutes per year.